Camastianavaig

-Camustianavaig (also English spelling: Camustinivaig) is a crofting township on the island of Skye in Scotland.
+Camastianavaig (also English spelling: Camustinivaig) is a crofting township on the island of Skye in Scotland.
 It is located on the shores of the Sound of Raasay, 5 km southeast of Portree.
 The Lòn Bàn watercourse flows from Loch Fada to "An Eas Mhòr" below which it is named "Allt Ósglan" and discharges into the sea at Camas Tianabhaig.
 The stream forms the boundary between the township and Conordan to the south. Ósglan itself is the land on the right bank of Allt Ósglan.

 The name is from both Gaelic and Norse, Camas Dìonabhaig.
 "Camas" means "bay" in the former and the Norse element may be from "dyn" meaning "noisy".

 Tourist activities

 Camastianavaig has a rocky shore with views of the Cuillin and Raasay and is situated at the bottom of Ben Tianavaig, where there is a sea eagle colony.
 Other local wildlife includes bottlenose dolphin in the summer months, and seals, otters and ducks on a regular basis.